List of Chicago Med characters: Sharon Goodwin

-Sharon Goodwin (née McGee), RN, MPH, MBA is the Chief of Services and oversees the day-to-day operations of Gaffney Chicago Medical Center.
+Sharon Goodwin (née McGee), RN, MPH, MBA is the Executive Director of Patient and Medical Services and oversees the day-to-day operations of Gaffney Chicago Medical Center.
 A former OR nurse, she is generally the final authority when it comes to medico-legal issues, professional ethics and, when necessary, disciplining.

 Sharon was happily married to Bert.
 He had been trying to persuade her to retire and entice her with exotic locations to travel to.
 In the episode "Intervention" they celebrated their 32nd wedding anniversary.
 However, Bert leaves her in the season 1 finale.
-The first several episodes of season 2 sees her dealing with the emotional fallout and clearing out his belongings from their house.
+The first several episodes of season 2 see her dealing with the emotional fallout and clearing out his belongings from their house.
 In the episode "Extreme Measures" she initiates divorce proceedings and tells the attorney that she and her husband were past reconciliation.
 Her first love had been photojournalist Reggie Dixon when she was an eighteen-year-old high school graduate but she chose to attend college rather than travel the world with him on his assignments.
 Bert did not appear on-screen until he brought his new lady-friend to the hospital in the season 2 episode, "Ctrl Alt".